 All-Inclusive Resorts: Are They Right for You?

-When I picture an all-inclusive resort, I visualize what you might find on a mega cruise ship.
-There are certainly plenty of similarities between the two.
+When I picture an all-inclusive resort, I visualize what you might find on a large cruise ship.
+There are plenty of similarities between the two.
 One is a floating resort and the other is parked on land.
 Included in the price of both is usually free-flowing booze, buffet food and activities galore.
 The idea of vacationing with thousands of other guests who eat and drink too much has never been that appealing to me.

 The lodging choices at Marival are diverse ranging from standard hotel rooms all the way up to spacious 3 bedroom suites.
 There are some major differences between room types and location within the resort, so it is best to familiarize yourself with the accommodations before booking your trip.

 Located farthest from the main area you will find a collection of three-story buildings that house the older ‘Club Suites’.
 These are great for families.
 We stayed here in a two bedroom, garden-view suite.
 It had two king bedrooms and a pullout sofa in the living room, plus 3 full bathrooms.
 There was a kitchenette with a microwave and small refrigerator stocked with a few bottles of water and some soda.

 These buildings have no elevators so if you are traveling with young children, lots of gear and a stroller, you will want to ask for a room on the ground floor.
 These suites are located near the Kids Club and mini golf but the kids’ waterpark is on the other side of the resort.
 You might find this advantageous as it tends to be quieter.

 The main building often referred to as the ‘Grand’, has recently been renovated.
 The decor is a bit nicer than in the suites.
 Room choices here include a king, double or 1 bedroom suite.
 Families can request connecting rooms but the hotel will not guarantee it.
 They are given out based on availability at check-in.
 There are elevators in this building which elderly vacationers and families with young children will appreciate.